All Episodes

 It is not the Bush administration's position.

-This is the famous case, U.S. versus Hamdi, or Hamdi.
+The Supreme Court held in 2004, this is the famous case, U.S. versus Hamdi, or Hamdi.

 The president has the power to detain American citizens without charges as enemy combatants.

-He's either ignorant or he's saying something far far more dangerous.
+He's either ignorant or he's saying something far, far more dangerous.

 If he is saying that he's not bound by the Supreme Court's interpretation of the law, liberals would have a stroke if Bush claimed the kind of authority that Obama is claiming in this and ignorance.